JKeller45/PySonic/index.md

 ## Roadmap

-This is not meant to be a difinitive roadmap with all planned features exactly when they will release.
+This is not meant to be a definitive roadmap with all planned features.
 It is intended to be a guide for approximately when specific upcoming features should be available.
 It is subject to change.

 #### 0.9 - Released!